StephenImmanuel/2048_Game/README.md

 ## Usage

 1. Run bundle install to install the dependencies
+2. To run tests, use the command 'rspec' from root directory

+## Instruction to play game
-2. To play the game, execute the command "ruby play_game.rb" from root directory
+1. To play the game, execute the command "ruby play_game.rb" from root directory
-3. Press any direction key to begin the game
+2. Press any direction key to begin the game
-4. For game play use the direction key
+3. For game play use the direction key
-5. To run testw, use the command 'rspec' from root directory
+4. To exit the game, press any keys except the above

 TODO: Write usage instructions here